dora-metrics/pelorus/docs/Development.md

     * Ensure that you can install Pelorus from the tagged version of the code, including all exporters and optional configurations.
 (Ensure you update the values.yaml file you are using to refer to the tagged version of the code in all builds)
     * Follow the above guidance for testing Pull requests.
 5. If any bugs are found, open PRs to fix them, then delete the release and tag that was created, and start again from step 1.
+6. Update the default exporter tag version to the new tag you're about to make.
+    In `charts/pelorus/charts/exporters/templates/_buildconfig.yaml`, update the following line accordingly:

+        ref: {{ .source_ref | default "TAG_HERE" }}

-6. Create an annotated tag for the final release with the `-rc` suffix removed.
+7. Create an annotated tag for the final release with the `-rc` suffix removed.

         git checkout <version>-rc
         git tag -a <version>